RickZee/event-based-processing/README.md

 `docker-compose down -v`

-This will create all data stored and settings so you'll have to restart from scratch.
+This will clear all data stored and settings so you'll have to restart from scratch.